microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure3.md

 **Take another look at your adventure!**

 - :binoculars: Take a journey through all of your quests!
 Is there more you want to say?
-More you want to do?
+More you want to do? <br/><br/>
+Do you have enough quests for your user to lose enough lives for a loss or earn enough gold for a win?

-You can keep adding more quests or more text to the quests you have until you're happy with your adventure.
+You can keep adding more quests or more text until you're happy with your adventure.